lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 The leftmost tab marked as "Results" will contain the result of your query.
 If you execute several queries, the results of those queries will appeas as separate sub-tabs in the "Results" tab.

+In this Introduction, we will focus on the DP0.2 catalogs and images, but we note that the functionality described here also applies to the DP0.3 catalogs.
+Note that DP0.3 simulations contain only catalogs (no images).

 .. figure:: /_static/portal_intro_DP02a.png
     :name: portal_default_view_DP02
     :alt: Screenshot of the default view of the rubin science platform portal interface for single table queries.
 From this window the user can select the type of search, tables to search,